kyletrojahn/kyletrojahn.github.io/research.md

  <br>
 <details>
   <summary>
-   “Globalization & Academic Performance: Progress and Cultural Degradation” (2018)
+   Globalization & Academic Performance: Progress and Cultural Degradation (2018)
   </summary>
   <p>
     Utilized OLS regression analysis on the KOF Globalization Index and the Programme for International Student Assessment (PISA) data to explore the link between globalization and academic performance.